 Code package

-As an application of the abovementioned ideas, and following the spirit of reproducible research, we developed a robust and easy to use R package we called consRvative.
+As an application of the abovementioned ideas, and following the spirit of reproducible research, we developed transparent R package we called consRvative.
 Our algorithm accepts a set of dynamical equations and a grid of points defining our region of interest as an input.
 The output is the estimated potential and the estimated error, both of them calculated at each point of our grid (see figure 3).

 Figure 3 Flowchart showing the basic usage of consRvative.
 Those readers interested in a more detailed overview of the algorithm can refer to figure 7 in the online appendix.